Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

+In this letter we examine the possibility that the supermassive bosons of a Grand Unified Theory (GUT) can act as vector curvatons and contribute significantly to or even generate $\zeta$.
+We consider hybrid inflation, which ends at the breaking of grand unification, with the GUT Higgs playing the role of the waterfall field \cite{hybrid}.
+We also assume that, through some mechanism, the conformal invariance of (at least some of) the GUT gauge bosons is appropriately broken during inflation so that they obtain a nearly scale invariant spectrum of superhorizon perturbations.
+At the breaking of grand unification the supermassive gauge bosons, which couple to the GUT Higgs, become massive and undergo coherent oscillations before their decay.
+If they carry with them this perturbation spectrum, then they can play the role of vector curvatons.

-The most promising candidate for the vector curvaton in the standard model is the $Z$-boson field, which acquires a mass at the electroweak phase transition and can rapidly oscillate coherently before its decay.
-What we propose in this letter is the possibility that, a nearly scale invariant spectrum of hypercharge superhorizon perturbations, generated during inflation, may project onto the $Z$-boson direction and, through the vector curvaton mechanism, produce the curvature perturbation in the Universe.
-As a side effect, the mechanism also generates a primordial magnetic field due to the projection of the hypercharge spectrum onto the photon direction as well.
-In this letter we estimate the characteristics of this magnetic field and we find that it can be strong and coherent enough to account for the magnetic fields of the galaxies.
-Hence, in a single stroke we can explain both structure formation and galactic magnetism.
+As a side effect, the mechanism generates a primordial hypermagnetic field due to the projection of the original perturbation spectrum onto the hypercharge direction.
+The hypermagnetic field is frozen into the plasma of the reheated Universe and survives until much later times.
+Eventually, it transforms into a regular primordial magnetic field at the electroweak phase transition, when it is projected onto the photon direction through the Weinberg angle.
+In this letter we estimate the characteristics of this magnetic field and we find that, when the contribution to the curvature perturbation due to the supermassive GUT bosons is significant, the primordial magnetic field is strong and coherent enough to account for the observed magnetic fields of the galaxies.
+Hence, through the vector curvaton mechanism we can connect directly structure formation and galactic magnetism.